Sophia of Prussia: Dethronement and family separation

-On 11 June, the royal family secretly left the Royal Palace, surrounded by a group of loyalists and arrived to Tatoi.
+On 11 June, the royal family secretly left the Royal Palace, surrounded by a group of loyalists, and arrived at Tatoi.
 The next day, Constantine, Sophia and five of their children left Greece from the port of Oropos, taking the road to exile.
-This was the last time that Sophia saw her second son, now proclaimed king as Alexander I. In fact, after their return to power, Venizelists prohibited any contact between the new sovereign and the rest of the royal family.
+This was the last time Sophia saw her second son, now proclaimed king as Alexander I. Venizelists prohibited any contact between the new sovereign and the rest of the royal family.

 Life in Switzerland

 After crossing the Ionian Sea and Italy, Sophia and her family settled in Switzerland, mainly between the cities of St. Moritz, Zürich and Lucerne.
-In exile, the rulers were soon followed by almost all the members of the royal family, who left Greece on the return of Venizelos at the head of the government and Greece entered the war at the side of the Triple Entente.
+In exile, the rulers were soon followed by almost all the members of the royal family who left Greece on the return of Venizelos as head of the government and as Greece entered the war at the side of the Triple Entente.
 In addition, the financial position of the royal family was precarious and Constantine I, haunted by a deep sense of failure, soon fell ill.
 In 1918, he contracted Spanish flu and was again close to death.

-Already concerned about the health of her husband, Sophia was devastated by the prohibition to get in touch with her second son.
+Already concerned about the health of her husband, Sophia was devastated by the prohibition against contact with her second son.
 In fact, in Athens, Alexander I was entirely cut off from his family and the government formally prevented him from communicating with his parents.
-Even during the short stay of the King in Paris in May 1920, guards closely monitored the sovereign.
-So when Sophia telephoned him at his hotel, a man cut her appeal and coldly replied that "His Majesty is sorry but he can't answer the phone".
+Even during a short stay in Paris in May 1920, guards closely monitored Constantine's activity.
+When Sophia telephoned him at his hotel, a man coldly answered stating "His Majesty is sorry but he can't answer the phone".

 With the end of World War I and the signing of the Treaties of Neuilly and Sèvres, the Kingdom of Greece achieved significant territorial gains in Thrace and Anatolia.
-However, this did not give back the country its lost stability and tensions between Venizelos and the exiled royals continued.
-The decision of Alexander I to marry Aspasia Manos rather than a European princess, displeased both the Head of the government and the King's parents.
+However, the country remained unstable and tensions between Venizelos and the exiled royals continued.
+The decision of Alexander I to marry Aspasia Manos rather than a European princess displeased both the Head of the government and the King's parents.
 Very attached to social conventions, Sophia condemned what she saw as a mésalliance while the Prime Minister saw in this marriage a lost opportunity to get closer to Great Britain.